-Key: AUD - Australian dollars; CD - Canadian dollars; USD - United States dollars; QALY - Quality Adjusted Life Year; DALY - Disability Adjusted Life Year. \Costs have been inflated to 2013 values and converted to euros.
+Key: AUD - Australian dollars; CD - Canadian dollars; USD - United States dollars; QALY - quality adjusted life year; DALY - disability adjusted life year.
+Costs have been inflated to 2013 values and converted to euro.

-Given the reduction in morbidity and mortality associated with hip arthroplasty in recent years, together with the reduction in average length of stay, it might be argued that it has become more cost-effective than that reported in these historical studies.
+Given the reduction in morbidity and mortality associated with hip arthroplasty in recent years, together with the reduction in average length of stay, it might be argued that surgery has become more cost-effective than that reported in these historical studies.
 That said, these savings may have been offset by the introduction of new, more expensive prostheses and other surgical technologies.
 Historically, the threshold at which a given technology is considered to be cost-effective has varied between €20,000 and €45,000 per QALY gained.
 Whilst there are potential issues with the generalisability of cost data across healthcare systems, currencies, and time frames, all of the studies above have reported costs per QALY less than the lower threshold of €20,000, and hence it appears reasonable to concur with their conclusions that hip arthroplasty is a cost-effective procedure.